 The Rhône Valley

 Road and rail access to Zermatt is through the upper valley of the Rhône River as it winds through the Valais from its source in the glaciers into Lake Geneva and on to France.
 The wide valley, known for its gardens and orchards, is well worth exploring.
-Historic Brig, important since Roman times as the gateway to the Simplon Pass, preserves Switzerland's finest Baroque palace, the 17th-century Stockalperschloss, and the medieval pilgrimage church of Unsere liebe Frau.
+The starting point for a tour along the Rhone is Brig (see above), the gateway to the Simplon Pass.

 Sion, capital of Valais, is dominated by two picturesque, castle-crowned crags.
 The Château de Valère and 12th-century church of Notre-Dame-de-Valère, built on Roman foundations, combine to top one; ruined Château De Tourbillon, built in 1294, crowns the other.